- Getting Started

 Why should your child participate?
 Skating is fun and easy; it improves balance, hand-to-eye coordination and strength.
 Skating compliments other sports, and is beneficial to girls and boys alike.
 The program is designed to allow children to develop skills and self-confidence at their own pace in an atmosphere of positive encouragement.

 BOTH Saturdays and Sundays.
-2013/14 DATES TO BE ANNOUNCED SOON.
+2013/14 DATES: DECEMBER 7TH THROUGH MARCH 8TH.
 One 60-minute session both days.
 Due to the size of our program in recent years and the limited ice availability, we have to limit our program to skaters 11 and younger.
 Older players are recommended to join House C.

 (Beginning Hockey sessions/ice times will vary according to team assignments.)